captechconsulting/Go-API-Postgres-Tech-Challenge/docs/2-REST-API-Walkthrough.md

 ### Connect to PostgreSQL

 Next, we'll connect our application to our PostgreSQL server.
-We'll leverage the `run` function we just created as the spot to initialize this connection.
+We'll leverage the `run` function we just created as the spot to load our variables and initialize this connection.

 To initialize our connection we're going to use the `gorm` package and it's underlying `postgres` driver.
 For more advanced DB connection logic (such as leveraging retries, backoffs, and error handling) you may want to create a separate database package.

 First, download the `gorm` package: